-The residence permit under Section 24 Residence Act is to be awarded retrospectively from the day of arrival until the 4th March 2024.
-Thereby the German government extends the validity date foreseen in the EU Council decision and in operational guidelines.
-The German government argues that possible prolongations of temporary protection under subsequent EU Council decision shall already be covered by the initial decision on the duration of the residence permit.
-A response to an Ad-hoc Query on the extension of residence permits for beneficiaries of temporary protection shows however that the permits will be withdrawn if the EU Council does not prolong the Council decision.102
+However, the extension does not apply to non-Ukrainian nationals unless they or their family members had permanent residency or protection status in Ukraine before the war.
+These individuals are subject to general asylum and immigration regulations.
+134 The German government argues that possible prolongations of temporary protection under subsequent EU Council decisions shall already be covered by the initial decision on the duration of the residence permit.
+A response to an Ad-hoc query on the extension of residence permits for beneficiaries of temporary protection shows however that the permits will be withdrawn if the EU Council does not prolong the Council decision.
+135